analitic1983/treatstockApiExt/README.md

 <h2>Introduction</h2>

-Using treatstock api you can upload 3d model, get model size and weight, calculate printing price, make order.
+With Treatstock API you can upload 3D models, get their size and weight estimation, calculate 3D printing prices and place orders.

-Simplest using way it is creating printable pack using api, and then redirect client using treatstock.api url.
+The simplest way to use our solution is to create a printable pack via API and then redirect your client using treatstock.api url.

-At first you should clone this project from git.
-In "examples" folder you can try start examples: 01_CreatePrintablePack.php.
+At first, you should clone this project from git.
+In the "examples" folder you can find 01_CreatePrintablePack.php.
+We recommend you to try running this sample code.

-All api requests making through "TreatstockApiService" class.
+All API requests should be processed through "TreatstockApiService" class.
-Class constructor have parameter $privateKey - this is your personal company key for api access to treatstock.
+Class constructor contains parameter $privateKey, which is your personal company key for API access to Treatstock.
-You should contact support@treatstock.com for get this privateKey.
+To get one you should contact support@treatstock.com.

 <h2>Create Printable Pack</h2>